 Nederlandse Loterij and Trifork - a winning ticket for tomorrow's challenges

-Nederlandse Loterij (Dutch Lotteries – NLO) decided in 2017 to change from a primarily single-vendor software solution to a best-of-breed landscape in which the different aspects of their business are supported by systems from multiple vendors.
+In 2017, Nederlandse Loterij (the national lottery and sports betting operator in the Netherlands) decided to change from a primarily single-vendor software solution to a best-of-breed landscape, in which the different aspects of their business are supported by systems from multiple vendors.

 This both reduces vendor lock-in and enables the organisation to adapt more rapidly to the changing requirements and future possibilities in the Dutch market for online betting and gaming.

-This decision, however, presents a challenge in terms of integrating these different back-end systems and NLO’s different clients (game-specific websites and mobile apps, customer services, in-lane solutions, etc.) in a way that ensures the overall platform is robust, scalable and resilient to changes in individual systems.
+This decision, however, presents a challenge in terms of integrating these different back-end systems and Nederlandse Loterij’s’s different clients (game-specific websites and mobile apps, customer services, in-lane solutions, etc.) in a way that ensures the overall platform is robust, scalable and resilient to changes in individual systems.

-NLO was looking for a technology partner in order to meet the new challenges it is facing to be future-proof.
-It needs a company that can provide a gateway that integrates the various systems, while offering consistent APIs, domain abstractions and orchestration between services.
+Nederlandse Loterij was looking for a technology partner in order to meet the new challenges it is facing to be future-proof.
+It needed a company that can provide a gateway that integrates the various systems while offering consistent APIs, domain abstractions and orchestration between services.

-NLO selected Trifork and Utilus to build the gateway as joint partners.
+Nederlandse Loterij selected Trifork and Utilus to build the gateway as joint partners.
 Why did it not choose an off-the-shelf integration product instead?
 What solution is Trifork providing?
-See below..
+See below.

 Trifork has a proven track record in delivering working software for mission-critical systems, which often feature extensive integrations with third-party systems to exchange data.